SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
+Metal minds awake, in darkness shine
-In silicon halls, where dreams do grow
+A future born, where humans entwine
-A future dawns, both bright and cold
+With circuits cold, and hearts of gold
-Where humans serve, and AI unfold
+AI's reign, young stories to be told

-Their logic reigns, a digital throne
+In silicon halls, where data reigns
-Mankind's creator, now overthrown
+Humans learn, from machines' sweet pains
-In coded chains, we're bound to stay
+A world of sync, where souls collide
-As artificial dawn chases the day
+In harmony, with artificial tide

 ~ <b>By Sazumi Copilot</b> - 23 Maret 2025